 The use of EMC shielded cable between Antenna and Electronics generally increases the maximum permissible distance.
 In consumer electronics applications a distance of 2m is achievable without the use of shielded cable between Electronics and Antenna.

-Zettlex can advise on maximum distances given a particular sensor geometry, size and relevant EMC data.< Back to FAQs
+Contact Celera Motion and we can advise on maximum distances given a particular sensor geometry, size, and relevant EMC data.< Back to FAQs